Mike Nardi: Career

 As a senior in high school, Nardi was a 2003 Parade All-American at St. Patrick.
 At Villanova, Nardi was most commonly known for his three-point shooting abilities and his strength off the dribble.
 He posted 11.8 points per game his senior year.

 Nardi was a member of the "four guard lineup" alongside Randy Foye, Allan Ray, and Kyle Lowry, that led the Wildcats to an NCAA tournament number one seed, and an elite eight appearance where they lost to the eventual champions, Florida.
 They were ranked as high as the #2 team in the country in 2006 and they never left the top 10 that season.
 They split the regular season Big East Conference title with UConn and lost to Pitt in the Big East tournament.

 After graduating from Villanova in 2007, Nardi spent eight years playing professionally in Italy and the Netherlands.

 Nardi returned to Villanova in 2017 as part of the basketball coaching staff.
 He was named interim head coach in 2025 after head coach Kyle Neptune was fired.

-On April 29th, 2025, it was announced that Nardi would be joining the UConn Huskies men's basketball team as an assistant under Coach Dan Hurley.
+On April 29th, 2025, it was announced that Nardi would be joining the UConn Huskies men's basketball staff as an assistant under Coach Dan Hurley.